cc-tweaked/CC-Tweaked/doc/events/monitor_touch.md

 The @{monitor_touch} event is fired when an adjacent or networked Advanced Monitor is right-clicked.

 ## Return Values
+1. @{string}: The event name.
-1. @{string}: The side or network ID of the monitor that was touched.
+2. @{string}: The side or network ID of the monitor that was touched.
-2. @{number}: The X coordinate of the touch, in characters.
+3. @{number}: The X coordinate of the touch, in characters.
-3. @{number}: The Y coordinate of the touch, in characters.
+4. @{number}: The Y coordinate of the touch, in characters.

 ## Example
 Prints a message when a monitor is touched: